 Ways to Live a Zero Waste Life | Zero Waste Tips

 At it’s core, these amounts of waste has a huge impact on the environment.
 Even if you aren’t concerned with the environmental impact, you should be concerned about the impact on your wallet.
-Wasted food and wasted products or services equals wasted money.
+Wasted food and wasted products or services equals wasted money (Six Dollar Family).
 There is no getting around that.
 If you are buying something to replace something that has been wasted, you are wasting money.

 Making the changes needed to live a zero waste lifestyle isn’t hard, but as I said, it does require time and effort.
 You won’t automatically become zero waste mom of the year.
 You will make mistakes in the beginning.
 Your family absolutely will frustrate you.
 There will be times when you want to throw in the towel and quit trying to have a zero waste home.
 It is all normal and part of the transition.
 Show yourself some grace and keep moving toward your goal of having a zero waste home.